chakri68/chakri68/README.md

 - 👋 Hi, I’m @chakri68
 - 👀 I’m interested in Machine Learning and Web Development
-- 🌱 I’m currently learning ReactJS
+- 🌱 I’m currently learning NextJS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me on discord - codeRed68#0510